 1989: Seniors program launched.

-Move to 1257 Queen Street West.
+- Move to 1257 Queen Street West.

-1990: Street Health program begins.
+1990: Street health program begins.

 1991: Needle Exchange program initiated.

-1993: Satellite program established to provide treatment
+1993: The Parkdale Addiction Treatment Satellite program was established to provide treatment for opiate drug users.

 1994: PCHC is granted capital funds to build a new facility.